LadyVamp227/aws-s3-digitalocean-spaces--file-downloader/README.md

 3. `-endpoint` URL points to your s3/space.
 * Example `https://fra1.digitaloceanspaces.com/` or with the bucket name `https://examples.fra1.digitaloceanspaces.com/`.
 4. `-bucket` Name of the bucket.
-* If you haven't added it with the url in the `-endpoint` flag you must provide it otherwise just skip this flag.
+* If you didn't add  it in the url in the `-endpoint` flag you must provide it otherwise just skip this flag.
 5. `-region` Region where your bucket is located
 6. `-file` Name of the file that you want to download form the bucket.
 7. `-destination` Absolute path and name of the file that you should save the output.